-As the bus approached the main gate of the air base we could see black pillars of smoke rising from the runway.
+As the bus approached the main gate of the air base, we could see black pillars of smoke rising from the runway.
 Then Vietnamese guards at the gate began firing their M-16s in our direction.
 We dove for the floor.

 Our Marine escort, code-named “Wagonmaster,” yelled into his radio for instructions.
 “This looks bad.
 What should we do?
 What is the situation at MACV HQ?”

 ”It ain’t good,” the radio crackled.
 “We are taking lots of mortar and artillery fire.
 Bust through the gate if necessary and then drive like hell.”
-The radio crackled and as an afterthought, a voice said: “Good luck.”
+The radio crackled, and as an afterthought, a voice said: “Good luck.”

 I seriously considered getting off the bus and walking the 7 or 8 miles back to the city.
 Before I could, the driver moved the bus back some 100 yards from the gate.

 “This is it,” he yelled.
 “Keep low.
 We’re busting through the gate!”
-He stomped on the accelerator and the bus lurched forward.
+He stomped on the accelerator, and the bus lurched forward.
 As we bore down on the gate at about 60 mph, we expected the guards to start shooting.
 Instead, they inexplicably backed off and opened the gates seconds before the lumbering vehicle would have rammed through them.

-Off to one side a downed Huey helicopter, one skid broken off, lay on its side with its motor running and its tail rotor still spinning.
+Off to one side a downed Huey helicopter, with one skid broken off, lay on its side with its motor running and its tail rotor still spinning.

-We watched a Vietnamese C-119 transport plane somehow lift off from the cratered runway and we applauded the pilot’s skill.
+We watched a Vietnamese C-119 transport plane somehow lift off from the cratered runway, and we applauded the pilot’s skill.
 Our applause turned to horror seconds later when a heat-seeking missile streaked skyward, slammed into the transport and sent it plummeting toward what looked like the Cholon section of Saigon.

 As we pulled up to the MACV HQ compound, a 122 mm rocket punched into the Air America terminal just across the road, showering us with debris.

 I was in the back of the bus trying frantically to get the locked emergency rear door open when another artillery shell exploded a few hundred feet away, pelting the area with shrapnel and breaking several windows in the bus.
-By this point I was on my back kicking with all my strength at the door.
+By this point, I was on my back kicking with all my strength at the door.

 Finally, I managed to kick the door open.
 I slid down to the ground and waited for a few minutes using the bus as cover.
 Most of the press corps had already made it into the building.
 I took a deep breath, then began my sprint over some 50 feet of open ground to the DAO building.
 Another rocket slammed into the road a few yards behind me.
 I dove to the ground and flattened myself on the hot concrete.
 I could hear razor-sharp metal shrapnel slicing through the air behind me.
 A few seconds later I pulled myself up and scuttled like a crab toward the door.

 Once inside we crouched along interior hallways and waited.
 A couple of hours went by.
-Several Marines handed out paper tags and told us to write our names and next of kin on them and attach them to our clothing.
+Several Marines handed out paper bags and told us to write our names and next of kin on them and attach them to our clothing.

 “These are for you, not your luggage,” they said.
 I knew what they were.
 I had seen them before—attached to the bodies of battle casualties.